Frank Messer: A Star-Spangled Fourth

 According to the book Sports on New York Radio by Westwood One media executive and former sportscaster David J. Halberstam, the call should have been made by partner White, who was to call that half-inning as part of the in-game rotation of announcers between radio and SportsChannel TV (now MSG Plus).
 While White did the whole game bouncing between WABC and SportsChannel, Messer and Rizzuto rotated between TV, radio and the Fan Appreciation Day giveaways on the field between innings.

 But according to Messer, after White saw him return to the WABC radio booth (he helped White call the last half of the eighth inning), White insisted that Messer, the senior of the two, should call the ninth.

-"It was a class act", Messer said of White's gesture.

 A Tar-Spangled Sunday

 Another Messer moment came less than three weeks later, on July 24, 1983.
 The Kansas City Royals were playing the Yankees at Yankee Stadium.
 In the top of the ninth inning, George Brett came to bat against Rich (Goose) Gossage, his old rival.
 Brett hit a two-run homer, putting the Royals ahead 5–4.
 After Brett rounded the bases, Yankees manager Billy Martin (at the suggestion of his protégé, third baseman Graig Nettles) came out of the dugout and urged home-plate umpire Tim McClelland to measure the amount of pine tar on Brett's bat, citing an obscure rule that stated the pine tar on a bat could extend no further than 18 inches.
 Brett's pine tar extended about 24 inches.

-"I've never seen this," said sportscaster and ex-Yankee Bobby Murcer on WPIX as he watched McClelland measure the bat across the plate.
-"I never have either," said Messer.
+"I've never seen this", said sportscaster and ex-Yankee Bobby Murcer on WPIX as he watched McClelland measure the bat across the plate.
+"I never have either", said Messer.
 A few moments later, McClelland signalled Brett out.